caiorss/Functional-Programming/README.md

-# Functional Programming in Haskell and OCaml by Examples
+# Functional Programming in Haskell, OCaml and Python by Examples

 <!--
 @TODO: Add the creative commons public domain logo.